O’Dea High School logo

 Tournament Standings

-The competition is fierce, and the championship is right around the corner!
-Here’s a snapshot of the current leaderboard:
+The competition is down to five, and the championship is right around the corner.
+Here’s a look at the current leaderboard featuring the five remaining winning brackets ranked by best percentage to win:

 Full standings are available here.